dpekez/snowTUI/README.md

 ## Configuration

-The `config.yaml` is located in the current directory by default:
+An example config `config.yaml.example` is located in the repository.

 ```yaml
 instances: